nanditha16/Python/src/DS_Algo/README.md

         - Complexity: O(n) time, O(n) space.
             - Time Complexity: O(n) — linear scan with efficient reuse of previous computations.
             - Space Complexity: O(n) — for the radii array and preprocessed string.

+## *** IMPORTANT***
+60. Longest Valid Parentheses problem -
+    Optimal Solution?
+    1. Best Overall: - Two-Pass Counter Method Constant space
+        Linear time
+        Elegant and handles all edge cases
+    2. Best for Tracking Indices: - Stack Method Useful if you need to recover the actual substring or track positions
+    3. Best for Substring Lengths: - Dynamic Programming Good for problems that require more detailed state tracking
+    - 60a.
+Method 1: using a stack-based approach
+        - “I walk the string with a stack of indices.
+I push '(' indices; on ')' I pop.
+If the stack empties, that ')' becomes the new base index; otherwise, the current valid length is i - stack[-1], and I update the max.
+A sentinel -1 handles prefixes cleanly.
+This finds the longest valid parentheses in O(n) time.”
+        - Intuition: Use indices as anchors to measure valid spans.
+A closing ')' needs a matching '(' before it; if not, it resets the base of any future valid substring.
+A stack of indices tracks the last unmatched '('.
+Keeping an initial -1 sentinel lets us compute lengths directly as i - stack[-1] whenever we find a match.
+        - Approach: Scan s with a stack of indices:
+            1. Start stack = [-1], max_len = 0.
+            2. On '(', push its index.
+            3. On ')', pop once (using up one '(' if available).
+                If stack becomes empty, push current index i (new base).
+                Else, update max_len = max(max_len, i - stack[-1]) (length since last unmatched index).
+Return max_len.
+        - Time: O(n).
+Space: O(n).
+            - Time Complexity: O(n) — single pass through the string.
+            - Space Complexity: O(n) — stack stores indices.
+    - 60b.
+Method 2: using Dynamic Programming (DP)
+        - “I use DP where dp[i] is the length of the longest valid substring ending at i.
+When I see ')', either it pairs with i-1 (forming "()") or it pairs with a '(' that sits just before the valid block ending at i-1.
+In both cases I add 2 and, if applicable, chain with earlier lengths.
+Track the maximum over all i.
+Runs in O(n) time, O(n) space.”
+        - Intuition: Let dp[i] be the length of the longest valid parentheses substring that ends at i.
+If s[i] is '(', it can’t end a valid substring.
+If s[i] is ')', there are two ways to close something: either it directly closes '(' at i-1 → "()", or it closes a '(' that sits just before the longest valid block ending at i-1.
+This captures nesting and concatenation by reusing previously computed lengths.
+        - Approach: Initialize dp = [0]*n, max_len = 0.
+For i from 1..n-1:
+            1. If s[i] == ')':
+                - Case 1: if s[i-1] == '(' → dp[i] = (dp[i-2] if i>=2 else 0) + 2.
+                - Case 2: else let prev = dp[i-1].
+If i-prev-1 >= 0 and s[i-prev-1] == '(', then dp[i] = prev + 2 + (dp[i-prev-2] if i-prev-2 >= 0 else 0) (attach to earlier block).
+Update max_len = max(max_len, dp[i]).
+Return max_len.
+        - Time: O(n).
+Space: O(n).
+            - Time Complexity: O(n) We iterate through the string once.
+            - Space Complexity: O(n) We use a DP array of size n.
+    - 60c.
+Method 3: (Optimal) Two-pass counter approach (also known as the left-right scan method)
+        - “I do two counter sweeps.
+Left→right: count '(' and ')'; when counts match, record length; if ')' ever exceeds '(', reset.
+Right→left: same idea but roles flipped to catch left-heavy tails.
+The best length from either pass is the answer.
+This runs in O(n) time and O(1) space.”
+        - Intuition: Balanced parentheses require equal counts of '(' and ')' and never more ')' than '(' in a valid prefix.
+A single left→right pass misses cases that are “left-heavy” near the end, so we do two passes: left→right to catch segments where ')' doesn’t overrun, and right→left to catch segments where '(' doesn’t overrun.
+        - Approach: Scan left→right with counters left, right:
+            1. Increment left on '(', right on ')'.
+            2. If left == right, update max_len = max(max_len, 2*right).
+            3. If right > left, reset both to 0 (invalid prefix).
+Then scan right→left symmetrically:
+            4. Increment right on ')', left on '('.
+            5. If left == right, update max_len = max(max_len, 2*left).
+            6. If left > right, reset.
+Return max_len.
+        - Time: O(n).
+Space: O(1).
+            - Time Complexity: O(n) Two linear scans of the string.
+            - Space Complexity: O(1) Only counters are used, no extra space proportional to input size.